GregEwens/sem/use_cases/CitiesInWorldHighToLow.md

 ### Goal in Context

-*a longer statement of the goal, if needed*
+As *a member of the organisation* I want to *produce a city report showing all cities of the world ordered by population (largest first)* so that *I may support the organisation with accurate data*.

 ### Scope

-*what system is considered black-box under design*
+Company

 ### Level

-*one of: Summary, Primary task, subfunction*
+Primary task

 ### Preconditions

-*what we expect is already the state of the world*
+The Database contains all of the current population data of the cities in the world.

 ### Success End Condition

-*the state of the world upon successful completion*
+A report is available for the member of the organisation to view and support the organisation with.

 ### Failed End Condition

-*the state of the world if goal abandoned*
+No report or inaccurate report is produced.

 ### Primary Actor

-*a role name for the primary actor, or description*
+The user of the system.

 ### Trigger

-*the action upon the system that starts the use case, may be a time event*
+The organisation requires information that the user of the system supplies.

 ## MAIN SUCCESS SCENARIO

-*put here the steps of the scenario from trigger to goal delivery, and any cleanup after*

-1. action description
+1. A member of the organisation requests data on city population in the world.
+2. The user of the system takes note of who the member of the organisation is.
+3. The user of the system extracts the population data of cities in the world, ordered high to low.
+4. The user of the system supplies this report to the member of the organisation.

 ## EXTENSIONS

-*put here the extensions, one at a time, each referring to the step of the main scenario*

-1. **Condition**: action of sub use case
+none

 ## SUB-VARIATIONS

-*put here the sub-variations that will cause eventual branching in the scenario

-1. list of sub-variations
+none

 ## SCHEDULE

-**DUE DATE**: *date or release of deployment*
+**DUE DATE**: Sprint 1

-*any other schedule/staffing information you need*